 What happens when you go beyond thinking?
 The space beyond discursive thought is essential to the practice of meditation.
 It’s the doorway to true insight.
 Without being able to go beyond thinking, the practitioner will stay stuck within confusion, agitation and many other basic obstacles.
 Therefore I will dedicate this article to the development of clear seeing specifically in relation to thought-activity.

 Thinking is at the Root of Suffering

 When you look around yourself, you will see a lot of stuff that humans have created.
 All these things have started with a simple idea.
 Our ideas are simply based on the wish to be free from suffering, discomfort and problems.
 The mind constantly seeks for ways to improve life and contemplates ways of how to get out of problems.
+It’s therefore almost always in a tight, restless, anxious or worried mood.
 This is the basic working-mode of our mind.

 When we deeply contemplate all the stuff that we have created we can’t avoid to see that our solutions always come with a host of problems and vice versa.
 The new car for example needs an insurance, regular fueling and a parking space.
 Constructing it has created a whole lot of headaches, pollution and disposing of it creates even more pollution.
 It’s never just the one thing that will make us and all others “happy ever after”.

 Another important point is that thinking constantly keeps us in a wired state.
 We can’t “switch off”, suffer from sleepless nights, get into political fights with those we love, judge and misjudge others, drown in stress and can’t rest in general.
 Thinking keeps us in a state of being constantly busy on the inside – without even one second of rest.
 Deep sleep to the rescue!